Optimization

 The A15 Weaire-Phelan

-either pentagonal or hexagonal faces;
+pentagonal or hexagonal faces.

-one is a squashed dodecahedron, the other is a tetradecahedron.
+One cell is a squashed dodecahedron, the other is a tetradecahedron.

 In a draft